Cr05512/SFND-Radar/README.md

 8. The results are then plotted
 9. A later tuning of the offset and the Training/Guarding cells number is required in order to
    achieve an optimal performance of the CFAR (the offset can be chosen by giving a conservative value
    which raises the theshold over the noise peaks in figure 2).

+About the selection of Training, Guard cells and offset:

+The chosen parameters are the results of what has been said in the previous argumentation.
+By trying different
+values it has been possible to achive a satisfying performance similar to the one shown in the walkthrough.

+About the suppression of the non-thresholded cells at the edges:

+It is sufficient to initialize the CFAR_sig matrix to all zeros with the dimension of the RDM and by
+indexing it correctly.